 So what should we suggest to this mum who never seems to be able to stretch her baby to longer intervals in the ways that her friends seem able?

 First off, we should congratulate her for responding to her baby’s cues.
 Thankfully she knew not to try and impose some routine early on and therefore her milk supply is at its maximum capacity.
-Let’s check breastfeeding is otherwise going well: that feeds are comfortable for her, baby does settle for periods of contentment after a feed (though it may only be an hour or even less, rather than 3) and latching and positioning is at maximum efficiency.
+Let’s check breastfeeding is otherwise going well: that feeds are comfortable for her, baby does settle for periods of contentment after a feed (though it may only be an hour or even less, rather than 3), weight gain and nappies are fine and latching and positioning is at maximum efficiency.
 If all this is true, and never reaching a magic ‘interval’ is her only concern, then we need to make sure she knows as much as possible about how milk production works.
 It is possible she is one of the mothers who has a minimal breast storage capacity and she will need to feed more in 24 hours to maximise the volume of milk her baby receives.
 And there might be nothing she can do about that.
 What happens next is about acceptance and support and attitude.

 She has to keep that up for ideally around 6 months if her baby is going to get the full benefits of exclusive breastfeeding.
 She might need greater support with feeding outside the home – perhaps learning how to feed in a sling or experiment with different positions for different environments.
 It’s possible she may be woken at night more than her friend with the longer intervals – though we would expect night time intervals to be longer and for her to get a block of longer rest.
 She may benefit from support on safe bed-sharing practices.